 When you delete your Gmail account, you will no longer be able to send or receive email with that email address.
 Make sure to inform all relevant parties before shutting down your Gmail account.

-2. You might lose access to 3rd party services associated with your Gmail account.
+2. You might lose access to third-party services associated with your Gmail account.

 If your Gmail account is associated with any other accounts, you might have a bad time.
-Make sure you update your email address information with these accounts so you don’t encounter the following bad scenarios:
+Make sure you update your email address information with these accounts so you don’t encounter the following:

-Bad scenario #1: Your Gmail account is associated with your social media accounts and you can’t reset your password or recover your account.
+Bad scenario #1: Your Gmail account is associated with your social media accounts, and you can’t reset your passwords or recover your accounts.

 Even worse scenario #2: Your Gmail account is linked to your bank account.
 Three forms of ID and 14 hours of customer service calls later, you end up with a splitting migraine.
 Yikes!

 3. You might want to download a backup of all your emails.

 Before you hit the big red button and delete your Gmail account, you might want to download all of your data.
 Google has a great article to show you how to do this in its Google Accounts Help Center: How to download your data.